Frequently Asked Questions:

 An inmate may purchase commissary items, subscribe to periodicals, and send money home by charging his/her accounts.
-Monthly account statements are delivered to each inmate, and confirmation of current balance and transactions can occur at any time.
+Inmates have access to account balances via the kiosks.

 We are located in the John O. Pastore Government Center at 51 West Road, Cranston, RI 02920 (adjacent to the John Moran Facility [Medium Security]).

 Window hours are as follows: Monday thru Friday (closed State Holidays)

 - Who can deposit money into an inmate’s account?

 Depositor must be on the inmate’s visiting list in order to deposit funds into his/her account; however, a 30-day grace period is given to allow the inmate to put people on his list, during which time anyone can deposit funds.
 Inmates are allowed two "money purposes only" names on their visitor list on top of the allowable nine authorized visitors.
 These are intended for out-of-state family and friends who must pass a background check to be authorized to make deposits but are not able to visit.